ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 ## [From _Pine Bluff daily graphic._](https://chroniclingamerica.loc.gov/lccn/sn89051168/1895-09-24/ed-1/seq-3)

 #### 1895-09-24 &middot; Pine Bluff, Ark.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ courtship on
+the spot, but the place not suiting a form­
+al declaration the exigency suggested
+the following plan: He politely handed
+his fair neighbor a Bible open, with a
+pin stuck in the following text:
-nd Epistle of John, verse 5:
+Second Epistle of John, verse 5:
 “And now I beseech thee, lady, not as
 though I wrote a now commandment
 unto thee, but that which we had from